-Good quality and fresh ingredients are an important part of Italian cooking, and often determine the success of a dish.
-So Italian cooks usually have a good knowledge of ingredients and are very particular in selecting the best quality for flavour and nutritional value.
+Good quality and fresh ingredients are an important part of Italian cooking and often determine the success of a dish.
+Italian cooks usually have a good knowledge of ingredients and are very particular in selecting the best quality for flavour and nutritional value.

 Picking a good quality olive oil is equally important.
 (Read An Evening Of Italian Olive Oil Tasting)